Renaissance Man Is Runner Extraordinaire

 By John Lockhart

-Over a 44-year university career, Andrew Suozzo taught French language, literature, and culture at DePaul University in Chicago and set a record of achievement and recognition that included guest lecturer turns at several U.S. universities.
+Andrew Suozzo taught French language, literature, and culture over a 44-year university career, thirty-three of which were at DePaul University in Chicago, where he set a record of achievement and recognition that included guest lecturer turns at several U.S. universities.
 Simultaneously, he was a trailblazer in advocating what are known today as LGBT Studies programs that bestow undergraduate and graduate degrees.
 In his spare time, as it were, he founded an LGBT faculty association at DePaul.
 Summing up, Andrew says he enjoyed teaching and interacting with students, faculty and university colleagues.

 The recipient of numerous awards and recognitions, Andrew treasures the Academic Palms Award from the French Ministry of Education for “Services to French Culture,” presented in 2012 by the French Consul in Chicago.